Ready to find the perfect college degree?

 There are a wide variety of job settings for Spanish majors ranging from schools to offices, to the medical setting.
 Knowing more than one language will always open additional career paths.
 Below are just a handful of places where Spanish majors can find work.

 An Educational Institution

-Many Spanish majors have a desire to teach go on to work in education.
+Many Spanish majors who want to teach go on to work in education.
 They teach Spanish to students in a number of educational settings, from private classes to grade schools to high schools to university-level courses.
-It is also possible for Spanish majors to teach English as a second language both at home and abroad in countries that predominately speak Spanish.
+It is also possible for Spanish majors to teach English as a second language both at home and abroad in Spanish speaking countries.
 English as a second language, or ESL, is an in-demand teaching field as more students do not speak English as their native language.
 Educators are then tasked with teaching regular classroom materials in a way that is most conducive for non-native speakers to learn.
 It is also possible to get a job as a tutor and work in a school setting.
 This is a pretty common first occupation for Spanish majors who get a job tutoring other students at their university.